 Error log messages from CF are always placed in the /var/log/messages file; some messages may be replicated on the console.
 Other device drivers and system software may only print errors on the console.
 To have a complete understanding of the errors on a system, both console and error log messages should be examined.
-The Section "Alphabetical list of messages" contains messages that can be found in the /var/log/messages file.
+The Section "4.5 Error Messages" in the PRIMECLUSTER Messages contains messages that can be found in the /var/log/messages file.
 This list of messages gives a description of the cause of the error.
 This information is a good starting point for further diagnosis.